r3me/transformicons/README.md

 $ npm start
 ```

+Since a Sass coding guidelines document has been written (and a good one too) by [Hugo](http://hugogiraudel.com), it only seems fitting to abide loosely by it's suggestions.
+The [http://sass-guidelin.es](http://sass-guidelin.es) is what we strive towards as we write Sass and we hope you do the same.
+Enough said.

-You'll find all our working files in the ``dist`` directory for Transformicons' JavaScript requirement and Sass for each transformicon.
-Any markup will be found in the ``site > templates`` directory.
+You'll find all our working files in the ``dist`` directory for Transformicons' JavaScript requirement and related Sass.
+Any markup for the Transformicons objects will be found in the ``site/templates/includes/tcons`` directory.
 We use assemble to build our markup so make sure you're never editing a file with the ``.html`` extension.
 Assemble files use the ``.hbs`` file extension.
 These are the files you should be editing instead.

 --